ConnorFriday-code/NoteGroupsProjectThree/README.md

 ![Error from SQL](readme_folder/bug-fixing/database-error-2.png)

-My first step in fixing this was verifying the databse has updated at all and the state of the note schema.
+My first step in fixing this was verifying the database had been updated and the state of the note schema.

 ![Verify update to databse](readme_folder/bug-fixing/database-error-3.png)

 ![Checking note schema](readme_folder/bug-fixing/database-error-4.png)

-The update has gone through but did not update the note schema with the new tag_id as the error had reported.
-As such I needed to update databse with the new line, and decided to simply type out the updated code with the ALTER TABLE command.
+The update has gone through but did not update the note schema with the new tag_id as the error had been reported.
+As such I needed to update the database with the new line and decided to simply type out the updated code with the ALTER TABLE command.

     ALTER TABLE note ADD COLUMN tag_id INTEGER REFERENCES tag(id);